 The thing is, the information she churns out is not always accurate.
 Not just that, she seems to know everything about everyone, which is annoying, because it proves that the term “discretion” obviously flies right over her head.

 Say, for example, you are at a single’s mixer or your company sent you on a business conference abroad.
 Just because you do not know a soul does not mean you cannot engage strangers in intelligent conversation.
 It is even worse if you know the people around you, but do not make an effort to speak to them.
 [Read: How to start a conversation with a stranger & say the right things]

 For example, if you are meeting your boyfriend’s friends for the first time, put in the effort to fit in.
 First impressions count more than you think.
 The last thing you want is to be pegged as, “Dan’s new, annoyingly dull girlfriend.”

-Whether you do not speak the language fluently or have a firm grasp of the topic at hand, all you have to do is try to make conversation with those around you.
-People will appreciate the effort that you put into trying to be a part of the group, and sooner rather than later, you will move on to topics that you are comfortable with.
+People will appreciate the effort that you put into trying to be a part of the group.
+Sooner rather than later, you will move on to topics that you are comfortable with.
 [Read: The guide to becoming a pro at small talk]

-#6 Be aware of your body.
-This may be a rather difficult one to control, but it all comes down to being mindful of what your body is doing.
-People with nervous habits or minor obsessive compulsive disorders will tell you that these little quirks are possible to keep under control, so unless you have a serious medical problem, you have no excuse.
+This may be a rather difficult one to control.
+But it all comes down to being mindful of what your body is doing.
+People with nervous habits or minor obsessive compulsive disorders will tell you that these little quirks are possible to keep under control.
+So, unless you have a serious medical problem, you have no excuse.

 For example, steer clear from cracking your knuckles, as not everyone is fond of that highly annoying sound.
-Keep body movements like fidgeting and squirming to a minimal, as it is an indication that you are uncomfortable or bored.
+Keep body movements like fidgeting and squirming to a minimal.
+This is an indication that you are uncomfortable, restless or bored.

-Also remember to hold eye contact with the person you are speaking to, as it is a basic show of respect.
+Also remember to hold eye contact with the person you are speaking to.
+It is a basic show of respect.
 The last thing you want is to aggravate and annoy your social circle because you are unaware of what you are doing.
-[Read: 12 simple ways to make a great first impression and impress everyone you meet]
+[Read: How to make a great first impression and impress everyone you meet]

-Just be mindful of your surroundings and unless you are the only ones around, keep your conversations to yourself.
+Just be mindful of your surroundings.
+Unless you are the only ones around, keep your conversations to yourself.
 Do not embarrass yourself or the people in your company, just because you have no sense of volume control.
-[Read: 10 ways to make yourself a lot more graceful and aware of your body]
+[Read: How to be classy – 20 classy people traits that command awe and respect]

 If life has taught you anything, it is that gossip brings up more hurt and hate than anything else.
 So if you know what’s good for you, curb the gossiping.